BootsofLagrangian/ortho-residual/README.md

 If you find this work useful for your research, please consider citing our paper:

 ```
-@article{oh2025revisitingresidualconnectionsorthogonal,
+@article{oh2025revisiting,
       title={Revisiting Residual Connections: Orthogonal Updates for Stable and Efficient Deep Networks},
-      author={Giyeong Oh and Woohyun Cho and Siyeol Kim and Suhwan Choi and Younjae Yu},
+      author={Giyeong Oh and Woohyun Cho and Siyeol Kim and Suhwan Choi and Youngjae Yu},
       year={2025},
       journal={arXiv preprint arXiv:2505.11881},
       eprint={2505.11881},